-With the DBA Annual Survey opening for participation in May, now is a good time to address an area of financial management that some design agencies struggle with – the relationship between hourly rates, utilisation rates and recovery rates.
+With the DBA Annual Survey Report launching 8 October, now is a good time to address an area of financial management that some design agencies struggle with – the relationship between hourly rates, utilisation rates and recovery rates.

 Firstly, a look at what we mean by some of the terms:

 Hourly rates have been the bedrock of the design industry since it began.
 As a sector we sell our time.
 Rates increase or decrease depending on experience and demand.
 Some studios have a blended rate where it is the same rate for all staff regardless of experience.
 Clients can like the simplicity of this approach, while others want to know every last detail.